 Literature in the Nobel Era

-Theoretical, archival, and critical approaches to the Nobel Prize in Literature
+Comparative, theoretical, and archival approaches to the Nobel Prize in Literature

 German Literature Archive, Marbach